Residential Unified Development Ordinance (RUDO)

 Dear Mayor Randall and Members of City Council,

-Thank you for your time and service,
+Thank you for your leadership and careful consideration of these city-wide protections.

 [Your Name]